 That’s why it’s so important to monitor their diet and make sure they get enough exercise each day.

 Hip and elbow dysplasia in Labradors happens when the bones that form the joint develop abnormalities.

 This can vary in severity, but it’s important to keep an eye out for signs.
 Symptoms can range from a reluctance to head out for a walk to moving awkwardly when they do exercise.

 Lipomas and lumps

-Another skin problem, pyoderma (meaning ‘infection of the skin’) is usually caused by bacteria, fungi (‘ringworm’) or yeasts.
-Skin disorders can be managed using various treatments, usually required long-term, which means the dog can get on with enjoying life.
+Another skin problem, pyoderma, meaning ‘infection of the skin’, is usually caused by bacteria, fungi, or ringworm.
+Skin disorders can be managed using various treatments, which means your dog can get on with enjoying life.